haziz09/wiim-now-playing/docs/Plan.md

 TODOs:

 - Implement Play/Pause functionality (CallAction method).

-- Rework/refactor some functionality to async/await.
+- Rework/refactor some functionality to async/await/callbacks/Promise.
 Too many setTimeouts for comfort.
 - Force state/metadata refresh when required.
 I.e. switching sources, switching devices, TransportState changes, ...
+- Rethink device discovery and handling of found devices. (ssdp.js > upnpClient.js)

 - Contingencies for when devices become unavailable?
 Network dropoffs/resets?
-- Rethink device discovery and handling of found devices. (ssdp.js > upnpClient.js)
 - Persistence of upnp client?
 Currently recreating for every call.
 Is this bothersome?
 - Check more streaming sources to make sense of their metadata.
+- What kind of data is available when using other inputs on the WiiM Amp?
+Line In, Optical, HDMI, Bluetooth
 - Also make use of OpenHome devices?
 - Subscription to WiiM devices apparently doesn't work?